neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 ### Create a Thin Jail Template

-Next, create a template for the writeable part of the jail.
+Next, create a template for the thin jail, the writeable part of the jail that contains files specific to one jail.

 ```console
 # zfs create -p zroot/jails/base/13.1-RELEASE-template